balajiram/reactjs-redux-styleguide/README.md

 ```

 Action creators are functions which return an action object.
 An action object contains a type and optionally a payload
 and metadata.
-Action objects should follow the [Flux Standard Action] schema.
+Action objects should follow the [Reux Standard Action] schema.

 We could also use the createAction helper of redux-actions, but other than enforcing FSA it doesn't do much here in
 terms of reducing boilerplate.
 In fact createAction is less readable and doesn't let us easily export named functions